Brainchip-Inc/akida_examples/doc/user_guide/hw_constraints.rst

 +----------------+------------------+----------+--------+

 .. note::
-       * stride 2 is only supported with 3x3 kernels
+       Stride 2 is only supported with 3x3 kernels

 +---------------+-------------+----------+
 |**Max Pooling**|**Size**     |**Stride**|